Tue, May 10|

 Strength-based, strength-based, strength-based!
 Wow, this seems to be an important mantra in our field!
 Since all of us understand our youth in our own ways, I hope that anyone supporting system involved youth and their families will attend!
 This training is about how we can remain strength-basedwhen we have to use pathologizing/stigmatizing labels.
 While I hope that we are all advocating (in our own ways) for important changes that will allow us to be more strength-based and individualized, what do we do NOW to make sure that these negative labels don’t follow our youth in the system of care (foster care, juvenile justice and mental health systems)?

-This training is meant to help us see the importance of understanding why our system-involved youth are struggling and how we can provide services for them without using negative labels!
-If we can get better at this, it will be a win-win for system involved youth and families and our organizations which support them with better outcomes that can come through allowing our understanding to better guide our support to our youth in our continuum of care without pathologizing labels/language!
+This training is meant to help us see the importance of understanding why our system-involved youth are struggling and how we can provide support for them without using negative labels!
+If we can get better at this, it will be a win-win for system involved youth and families and our organizations to better support them with better outcomes!

-- Describe and understand what being strength-based does and does NOT mean and to articulate at least 3 principles of strength-based support that we can use with youth in our continuum of care.
+1. Describe and understand what being strength-based does and does NOT mean and to articulate at least 3 principles of strength-based support that we can use with system involved youth.

-- Identify what the negative language/labels are used and how these can follow our kids and worsen their outcomes!
+2. Identify what the negative language/labels are that we use and how these can follow our kids and worsen their outcomes!
 Learn the history behind this confusing language that has stigmatized those most at risk (our kids in the system of care)!

 Meet Our Trainer

-Pamela Parkinson, PhD, LCSW, is a clinical psychologist and clinical social worker, whose specialty area is working with youth and their families with an emphasis on the importance of family engagement and on the healing of traumatic attachment ruptures in work with youth, especially youth who we serve in our continuum of care: child welfare, juvenile justice, mental health and the school systems.
-Dr. Parkinson is also a certified PCOMS evidence-based practice trainer.
-She currently works as a child/family trainer and consultant to CBO’s in the Bay Area and Pamela has worked in level 14 residential, NPS, hospitals, and a variety of community-based settings including outpatient clinics, schools, diversion, kinship, etc.
+Pamela Parkinson, PhD, LCSW, is a clinical psychologist and clinical social worker, whose specialty area is working with youth and their families who are being served by our continuums of care.
+Dr. Parkinson’s emphasis is on the importance of family engagement and the healing of traumatic attachment ruptures.
+Pamela is also a certified PCOMS evidence-based practicetrainer.
+She currently works as a child/family consultant to CBO’s in the Bay Area and Pamela has worked in level 14 residential, NPS, hospitals, and a variety of community-based settings including outpatient clinics, schools, diversion, kinship, etc.